Free Toolkit: How To Increase Occupancy In Apartments with Video Tours

 The first step in figuring out how to increase your occupancy is to understand exactly what your actual occupancy is.
 Learning how to calculate occupancy percentage for apartments is an essential skill for those seeking ways to decrease vacancy rates.

 Once you learn how to calculate occupancy rates in Excel or your lead management system, you’ll have the numbers right in front of you.
 Be sure to keep this data updated on a weekly, if not daily basis.
 If you don’t know what occupancies you currently have or have coming in the next few months, you will not be able to accurately and effectively lease your community.
-By now, you’re probably wondering how to calculate occupancy index?
+By now, you’re probably wondering how to calculate the occupancy index?

 How to Calculate Leased Percentage